Snipaste/feedback/docs/getting-started.md

 * Hold <kbd>Shift</kbd> before you drag the corners of the text box

 ## Paste
-In most cases, "Paste" is to convert the content in the system clipboard into an image and make it a topmost window.
+In most cases, "Paste" is to convert the content in the system clipboard into an image and make it a topmost floating window.

 Therefore, whether an image will come out, or what will appear when you paste, depends on the content in your system clipboard.